TheresaLui/SelfHelpContent_v2/articles/microsoft.network/testtraffic-customfrominternet-nsg-route-blocking.md

 ## **<!--$ImpactedResource-->[ImpactedResource]<!--/$ImpactedResource-->**: <!--$InsightTitle-->[InsightTitle]<!--/$InsightTitle-->

 <!--issueDescription-->
 We have identified a problem that prevents network traffic flowing from <!--$SourceIp-->SourceIp<!--/$SourceIp--> to the <!--$ImpactedResource-->ImpactedResource<!--/$ImpactedResource--> virtual machine on port <!--$DestinationPort-->DestinationPort<!--/$DestinationPort-->.
-Our diagnostics detected that one or both of the following conditions exist:
+Our diagnostics detected that one or both of the following conditions exist:<br>

-* Network security group <!--$NetworkSecurityGroupName-->NetworkSecurityGroupName<!--/$NetworkSecurityGroupName--> has rule <!--$RuleName-->RuleName<!--/$RuleName--> that is causing this issue.
+1.Network security group <!--$NetworkSecurityGroupName-->NetworkSecurityGroupName<!--/$NetworkSecurityGroupName--> has rule <!--$RuleName-->RuleName<!--/$RuleName--> that is causing this issue.<br>
-* User-defined route tables have a route that is causing this issue.
+2.User-defined route tables have a route that is causing this issue.
 <!--/issueDescription-->

 ## **Recommended Steps**